What is a Trust?

 TRUSTEE

-The trustee is the person named in a trust document who will manage the property owned by the trust and distributes any income according to the document.
+The trustee is the person named in a trust document who will manage the property owned by the trust and distribute any income according to the document.
 A trustee can be an individual or a corporate fiduciary.

 BENEFICIARY